 If you receive a Christmas Fruitcake, the trick is to get this gift of love from grandma, and not have to “crack” it open and eat some before she leaves your house.
 With a little luck, grandma will forget to ask later if you enjoyed eating it.
 Many people consider passing the fruitcake as a game.
 Re-wrap the fruitcake in a box and give it to someone, anyone else.
 Once put into circulation as a Christmas gift, a fruitcake could be passed from one person to the next several times during the season.
 You might even be “lucky” and receive the same fruitcake gift twice!
 In some families, you didn’t want to be the last to receive the “gift”, as you’d have the “joy” of eating it, or keeping it until you could give it as a gift next Christmas.
 In the meantime, it makes for a great doorstop.

 Allegedly, nothing destroys a fruitcake, not even time.
 After the holidays, some people put it away until the following year, and put it right back in circulation!
 Fruitcake lore suggests it is often eaten decades after it was made!

 If you receive a very heavy Christmas present this year, you just might be the recipient of a re-surging holiday tradition!

 Did you know?
 National Fruitcake Day is December 27th.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day,or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a very frequent basis.
-At Holiday Insights we strive to thoroughly research and report details of each one as accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.